 Get an inside look into how aerospace and automotive industries gain precise, safe and reliable material handling by deploying high-frequency and ultra-high-frequency RFID systems for vehicle positioning and on-the-fly component parts identification.

-Read the full story to dig into the details of how Fori Automation incorporated RFID technology across its fleet of automated vehicles to help boost production efficiency and asset utilization in aerospace, automotive, defense and other industries.
+How did Fori Automation incorporate RFID technology across its fleet of automated vehicles to help boost production efficiency and asset utilization in aerospace, automotive, defense and other industries?

 Want to know more about the products used?
 Follow the links below.